-The B.Sc. programs in Neuroscience
+B.Sc. programs with a focus on Neuroscience

 The B.Sc. program offers in-depth courses on the fundamentals of modern molecular and cellular neurobiology, as well as on the structure and operation of the nervous system, cognitive and behavioral aspects, and the mechanisms of neurological and psychiatric diseases and possible treatment directions.
-In their second year of study, bachelor’s students are already enrolling in neuroscience projects, which involve active participation in projects and experiments in diverse fields ranging from molecular neuroscience to functional MRI in human and translational neuroscience.
+In their second year of study, bachelor’s students are already enrolling in neuroscience projects, which involve active participation and experiments in diverse fields ranging from molecular neuroscience to functional MRI in human and translational neuroscience.

 The goal of the program is to train students in engineering, biology and brain sciences and to understand how the brain works and processes information employing mathematical and engineering tools.